vesse/node-ldapauth-fork/README.md

 ldapauth-fork options:

   - `bindDN` - Admin connection DN, e.g. *uid=myapp,ou=users,dc=example,dc=org*.
 Optional.
 If not given at all, admin client is not bound.
 Giving empty string may result in anonymous bind when allowed.
+If you only want get request user data, you can get request username with {{username}}
   - `bindCredentials` - Password for bindDN.
+If you are using only requested user data , set it with {{password}}
   - `searchBase` - The base DN from which to search for users by username.
 E.g. *ou=users,dc=example,dc=org*
   - `searchFilter` - LDAP search filter with which to find a user by username, e.g. *(uid={{username}})*.
 Use the literal *{{username}}* to have the given username interpolated in for the LDAP search.
   - `searchAttributes` - Optional, default all.
 Array of attributes to fetch from LDAP server.